to-mmy/you-tify/README.md

 ## Introducing, You-tify!

 This was a submission for the SB Hacks VII Hackathon.
-Our Devpost can be found here. (link to come later)
+[Our Devpost can be found here](https://devpost.com/software/you-tify)

 ## Inspiration